Unleavened Faith Logo

 Blaise Pascal 1623-1662; Christian; French Mathematician, Physicist

-If you do not believe God, why would he enlighten your understanding.
-One of the renown New Testaments “Scholar” of our day is an atheist.
+If you do not believe God, why would he enlighten your understanding?
+One of the renowned New Testament scholars of our day is a publicly avowed atheist.
 Do you really think that you can depend on his understanding of the Bible he rejects as truth?

 In divine things, therefore,